Kung sarong

 Kung sarong (กุ้งโสร่ง, /th/) is a Thai dish which contains deep fried prawns wrapped in egg noodles.

 Etymology

 Kung means "prawns" (or shrimp) and sarong, loosely translates as "wrapped around something."
 In this context, note that a sarong is a cloth wrapped around the waist.

 Ingredients

 In addition to eggs, rice vermicelli, and prawns, coriander, garlic, black pepper and salt are used according to taste.

 Serving

-Kung sarong are usually eaten as appetizers with chili sauce or plum sauce.
+Kung sarong is usually eaten as appetizers with chili sauce or plum sauce.